EmilianoRivasMX/Forum_chat/README.md

 <!-- You can see the demo on -->

-This project was build using the following technologies:
+This project was built using the following technologies:
 * Javascript
 * NodeJS
 * Socket.io